aerogear/proposals/testing/E2E_Test_Update.md

 * Tests must be readable to enable incoming developers to get involved quickly in the maintenance of the test suite and production of new tests.

-* The test suite should be easily maintainable to reduce time spent on fixing bugs and the amount of developers required to maintain it.
+* The test suite should be easily maintainable to reduce the time spent on fixing bugs and the amount of developers required to maintain it.

-* In order to fulfill the required test cases, the framework used to create the test suite needs to be able to handle interactions from applications than redirects it to the browser for signing into the application.
+* In order to fulfill the required test cases, the framework used to create the test suite needs to be able to handle interactions from applications that redirects it to the browser for signing into the application.

-During the research phase, various test frameworks for android apps were investigated including UIAutomator, Espresso and Appium multiple appium clients (some information in Appium Clients section).
-It was determined, from this research, that the only framework capable of performing application and browser redirect actions was Appium and should be used for end to end UI testing.
+During the research phase, various test frameworks for android apps were investigated including UIAutomator, Espresso and Appium including multiple appium clients (some information in Appium Clients section).
+It was determined, from this research, that the only framework capable of performing application and browser redirect actions was Appium, and therefore it should be used for end to end UI testing.

-In order to facilitate the other two expectations of the test suite, it was proposed that best practices such as page objects should be used to avoid code repetition and split the presentation logic from the test logic, and that while the Appium Java-client was the preferred option to create the tests, the proposal called for using Kotlin to create a domain specific language (DSL) to write the tests, as it would provide easier readability and understanding for new developers.
+In order to facilitate the other two expectations of the test suite, it was proposed that best practices such as page objects should be used to avoid code repetition and split the presentation logic from the test logic.
+While the Appium Java-client was the preferred option to create the tests, the proposal called for using Kotlin to create a domain specific language (DSL) to write the tests.
+This decision was made as this approach would provide easier readability and understanding for new developers.

 ### Test Infrastructure Proposal Summarry
 The test proposal looked at possible ways of running tests in a continuous integration manner.
 Tools such as Circle CI, Travis and Jenkins CI were evaluated to determine their viability in running the appium UI tests.
 It was determined, due to problems running on Circle CI, Travis and docker images on Jenkins CI, a macOS slave should be attached to Jenkins CI.
 On this device